How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 How is learning and development provision matched to individual students' needs?

 All students in the Academy are placed into bands and sets according to their ability profile on entry.
-All teachers are expected to differentiate their teaching to match individual needs.
+All teachers are expected to adapt their teaching to match individual needs.
 A team of TAs provide additional support across all years, bands and sets to ensure that all students progress well.

 What specialist services and expertise are available at the Academy or accessed by the Academy?